huyenhoang/loganalysis/README.md

 Here's what this command does:

-⋅⋅* `psql` — the PostgreSQL command line program
+* `psql` — the PostgreSQL command line program
-⋅⋅* `-d news` — connect to the database named news which has been set up for you ⋅⋅* `-f newsdata.sql` — run the SQL statements in the file newsdata.sql
+* `-d news` — connect to the database named news which has been set up already
+* `-f newsdata.sql` — run the SQL statements in the file newsdata.sql

 ## Creating Views with PostgreSQL